raku-community-modules/Web-App/README.md

 ## TODO

+  * Finish testing framework, and write some tests.
   * Fix binary uploads.
 They need to use Buf instead of Str.
   * Add more pre-canned headers and automation to Web::Response.
     Sending files back to the client should be made easy.